-The New Bedford Whaling Museum has curated four exhibitions on the first floor of the Mariners’ Home that will help bring to life the era when the boarding house was bustling with maritime guests, and will tell the story of how the Mariners’ Home came to be.
+The New Bedford Whaling Museum has curated four exhibitions on the first floor of the Mariners’ Home that bring to life the era when the boarding house was bustling with maritime guests and tells the story of how the Mariners’ Home came to be.
 Highlights of the exhibition include:

 Moby-Dick and the Silver Screen